Help us continue

 and be a part of the building forever

 Restoring old buildings always turns up problems you don't expect.

 We knew we had a problem with the floor but were shocked to find out what was causing it and how urgent the situation had become.

-When we bought The Paragon in July 2017, there were some cracks in the concrete floor and we could see that it was sinking in places but as there was no access, we assumed that there was probably water getting in underneath the concrete slab and washing the soil away in places.
-What else could it be, right?
+When we bought The Paragon in July 2017 there were some cracks in the concrete floor and we could see that it had settled in places.
+Well, after 85 years that could be expected.

 Queenstown's wonderful festival, The Unconformity, wanted to use the theatre as the main entertainment venue on October 19-21, 2018, hosting Jeff Lang on the Friday evening and Mark Seymour & The Undertow on the Saturday night.
 Neither of these events could happen without the floor being fixed.
 It would not cope with the weight of a stage, band equipment and 400 concert goers.
 It just had to be fixed!

 Fixing the floor involved drilling 134 holes, 162mm diameter, throughout the floor.
 Steel rebar/rods were then driven down to bedrock, up to 22metres in some spots, and a concrete base formed on the ground around that.
 The floor was then jacked up to the original level, held in place by more steel rods and more concrete pumped in around that to set as permanent stumps.
 This will ensure that it stays strong forever.
 It was quite an amazing process to watch.